josephtjohnson/pdsnd_github/README.md

 According to the user input, the data will be processed and specific information provided to the user such as renter demographics and rental locations.

+This script will be an educational workspace that will serve as a tool to hone programming skills as they improve.

 ### Files used
 JJ_bikeshare.py
 chicago.csv